16.30 - 18.30

 How does it work with other food initiatives?

-Merton's Community Fridge will complement existing food banks, benefiting those most in need but also extending the offering to the wider community.
+Merton's Community Fridge Network complements the work of existing food banks in the borough, benefiting those most in need but also extending the offering to the wider community.
 It is a desired outcome of the work led by Sustainable Merton on Merton’s Food Poverty Action Plan which seeks to achieve a strong, coordinated and strategic partnership approach to tackle people’s inability to afford, or have access to, quality food for a healthy diet.

 Share this page with friends and family and help us lead the way to fight food waste and reduce food poverty in our communities.